 Your Loan: By this time, you should have a settlement statement from your lender in your possession.
 This gives an accounting of your exact payments, the terms of your loan and additional fees you’ll pay (these are “closing costs,” which typically end up being 2% -7% of the negotiated price of the property).
 You’ll need to compare the estimate your lender initially gave you with this document and make certain they line up.
 Ask for explanations on any inconsistencies.

-Final Walk Through: Typically, the homebuyer is allowed a final “walk-through” before closing.
-This gives you a chance to see that the seller has moved everything out and not left behind a mess for you to deal with, to ensure that the property hasn’t suffered any damage since it was last viewed, and to check to see that any of the negotiated repairs or upgrades agreed upon after the inspection have been made.
+Final Walk-Through: Typically, the homebuyer is allowed a final “walk-through” before closing.
+This gives you a chance to see that the seller has moved everything out and not left a mess behind.
+It also allows you to ensure that the property hasn’t suffered any damage since it was last viewed.
+Finally, you are able to check to see that the negotiated repairs or upgrades agreed upon after the inspection have been made.

 Come Prepared: Be sure to bring all of your paperwork with you to the closing.
 Your Boll Realty agent will supply you with a detailed list of everything you’ll need, including your ID, home inspection reports, seller agreement and more.
 Be prepared to sign your name.
 A lot.
 And then some more!